Ensono/amido.github.io/docs/workloads/azure/backend/java/quickstart_java.md

 #### Auth0 configuration properties

 If using Auth0 for authorization, Auth0 itself will need to be configured with both an API definition and an associated Application.
-There are corresponding configuration values required for the Stacks application, within the `auth.properties` file, e.g.
+There are corresponding configuration values required for the Ensono Stacks application, within the `auth.properties` file, e.g.

 ```text
 auth0.issuer=https://amidostacks.eu.auth0.com/